JuliaLang/www.julialang.org/community/stewards/index.md

+---
+layout: default
-# Julia Community Policy Regarding Community-Standards Violations
+title:  Julia Community Policy Regarding Community-Standards Violations
+---

 The spirit of community is crucial to free/open-source development.
 In the large majority of cases, interactions are naturally constructive, but in rare cases conflict can arise.